-A great many of you have come here to-night, and what for?
+A great many have come here to-night, and what for?
 A very few have come here to see what nonsense is going on.
 Between your eyes there are too many miles of reason to call any mathematical fact a humbug.
 Some heads are not governed with the milestones of reason.
-You must not be too hard upon those whose eyes take in so little of a mile; but allow them the privilege of calling you a philosopher or a fool, because to them one is just as well understood as the other.
+You must not be too hard upon those whose eyes take in so small a fraction of a mile; but allow them the privilege of calling you a philosopher or a fool, because to them one is just as well understood as the other.

 My grandmother was a Dutchwoman.
-She told me she believed in signs, by which she regulated the setting of hens, killing chickens, and butchering hogs.
-When you see one of those little heads that know it all, with a little book under his arm, an almanac or something of the sort, claiming in a week or ten days to be a great

-Osteopath, remember what I tell you: That child was weaned when the sign was in the feet; thus he wants to trot.
-The next place the sign was in the abdomen, and his aspirations are to eat, and he is ready to go into the world and make a boast that he is an Osteopath, and that he comprehends all of the science, and more too.
-He is ready to go before the world, and with false statements lie just enough to get more money than he can get by straightforward, honest dealing before his fellow-men.
-We have such births here, having worked at dentistry, selling drugs, or other vocations, and developed in a few days ready to go out into the world and raise his flag of "Osteopathy."
+She told me she believed in signs, and by them she regulated the setting of hens, killing chickens, and butchering hogs.
+When you see one of those fellows, with little heads that know it all, with a little book under his arm, an almanac or something of the sort, claiming in a week or ten days to be a great Osteopath, remember what I tell you: That child was weaned when the sign was in the feet; thus he wants to trot.
+The next fellow was weaned when the sign was in the abdomen, and his aspirations are to eat, and he is ready to go into the world and make a boast that he is an Osteopath, and that he comprehends all of the science, and more too.
+He is ready to go before the world, and make false statements enough to get more money than he thinks he can get by straightforward, honest dealing before his fellow-men.
+We have such births here, sometimes those who having worked at dentistry, selling drugs, and other vocations, and have developed in a few days and are ready to go out into the world and raise their flags and call themselves " Osteopaths."

 Twenty-two years ago I took up the matter solemnly and seriously.
-Since that time I have not lost a wakeful hour without my mind being engaged with the construction of man, to see if I could detect one single flaw or defect in it-either under the microscope, or with the anatomist's knife, or the rules of philosophy of my own or the minds of others.
-I have never yet been able to detect the least shadow of confusion.
+Since that time I have not lost a wakeful hour without my mind being engaged in the study of the construction of man, to see if I could detect one single flaw or defect in it-either under the microscope, or with the anatomist's knife, or the rules of philosophy of my own or the minds of others.
+I have never vet been able to detect the least shadow of confusion.
 The Jupiter of life is absolutely and mathematically correct.
 My investigation has been for the honest purpose of ascertaining whether, when the great God of the universe constructed man, there was one single defect in His work that has been detected by all the combined intelligence of the sons and daughters of man from the birth of man to the present time.
-I had to give the wholesale credit mark, and make the vote unanimous for God, and if you cannot make it unanimous, do as some of the Republicans did in St. Louis: a few of you go out.
+I had to give the wholesale credit mark, and make the vote unanimous for

+God, and if you cannot make it unanimous, do as some of the Republicans did in St. Louis: a few of you go out.
 If you can't swallow it, go out and stay out.